 What’s the Difference Between an Advance Directive and a Living Will?

 Other types of advance directives offer additional options, such as being able to appoint a healthcare agent to make decisions on your behalf.
-However, if you wish to dictate your preferences regarding life-sustaining treatments, you’ll need to complete additional documents such as a do-not-resuscitate order or living will separately.
+However, suppose you wish to dictate your preferences regarding life-sustaining treatments.
+In that case, you’ll need to complete additional documents such as a do-not-resuscitate order or living will separately.

 Alternatively, some advance directives cover various advance care planning options, so you only need to complete one form.

-In other words, living wills and advance directives can overlap in terms of function, and are often referred to synonymously.
+In other words, living wills and advance directives can overlap in function and are often referred to synonymously.

 Each state has its unique legislation governing advance directives.
 So, there is no one-size-fits-all definition for advance directives or living wills that is valid in every state.

 Moreover, in most states, there is no designated format outlining what must be covered in a living will and advance directive.
 Therefore, people are free to use forms provided by their state, drafted by a lawyer, or even created independently.